 Antiretroviral therapy works by preventing HIV from making copies of itself, ultimately reducing a person’s viral load.
 But even when you achieve an undetectable viral load, HIV is still present in your body in a dormant (inactive) state.

 If a person with HIV interrupts their ART plan by missing doses, taking a break from therapy, or stopping treatment altogether, the virus reemerges and starts multiplying.
-This causes the viral load to return to a detectable level and start damaging the body.
+This causes the viral load to return to a detectable level and start to damage your body again.
 By taking every dose of your medication as directed, you prevent the reemergence of HIV in your body and help keep your viral load at an undetectable status.

 Taking your medication as directed and achieving viral suppression may also allow you to eliminate the possibility of transmitting HIV to sexual partners.
 This approach is sometimes referred to as “Treatment as Prevention” (TasP) or “Undetectable = Untransmittable (U=U).”

 Another part of self-care in HIV treatment is self-monitoring.
 This means informing your doctor of any changes you notice in your overall health and well-being.
-About 80 percent of myHIVteam members surveyed said that having open conversations with their health care providers is part of managing their HIV.
+About 80 percent of myHIVteam members surveyed said that having open conversations with their health care providers is part of the HIV management strategy.

-One common side effect of ART, for instance, is weight gain.
-If this is a concern for you, make sure to keep track of your weight and alert your doctor of any unintended changes.
+One common side effect of some types of ART, for instance, is weight gain.
+If this is a concern, make sure to keep track of your weight and alert your doctor of any unintended changes.

-Additionally, your viral load should be measured when you are first diagnosed with HIV, then regularly (at least once per year, but generally two to four times annually).
+Additionally, your viral load should be measured when you’re first diagnosed with HIV, then regularly thereafter (at least once per year, but generally two to four times per year).
 Make sure you alert your doctor of any symptoms you experience.
 If you do start to experience symptoms, your viral load should be measured more frequently than usual.

 Good nutrition is important to everyone, regardless of HIV status.
 But people living with HIV, in particular, can benefit from the role nutrition plays in keeping the immune system healthy and maintaining a healthy weight.
 In fact, 38 percent of myHIVteam members surveyed reported that maintaining a regular weight is part of their usual self-care routine.